CAIRNS

 If their search leads people into the congregation, they will find a welcome, but our concern for them and our openness to them is unconditional.

-Recent extensive modifications to the Cairns buildings have supported and promoted the physical, emotional and spiritual development of the church: a 7-day-a-week adventure which is reflected in a 7-day-a-week church alive, spiritual, bright and welcoming, reaching out to serve the needs of the congregation and the community.
+Extensive modifications to the Cairns buildings have supported and promoted the physical, emotional and spiritual development of the church: a 7-day-a-week adventure which is reflected in a 7-day-a-week church alive, spiritual, bright and welcoming, reaching out to serve the needs of the congregation and the community.

-The new entrance in Buchanan Street does not differentiate between spiritual or community activities; it is the milling space at the centre of the complex which provides the pivot between the quiet reflective character of the sanctuary, and the buzz of activity which emanates from the rest of the building.
+The entrance in Buchanan Street does not differentiate between spiritual or community activities; it is the milling space at the centre of the complex which provides the pivot between the quiet reflective character of the sanctuary, and the buzz of activity which emanates from the rest of the building.

 Our Sanctuary